ashwin071203/Learning-Management-System-LMS-/README.md

 # Learning Management System (LMS)

-A simple Learning Management System built with Flask that allows students and instructors to manage courses, track progress, and interact through a discussion forum.
+A simple Learning Management System that allows students and instructors to manage courses, track progress, and interact through a discussion forum.

 ## Features